at Tax Time

 The population gradually grew to 2,000 animals, and has fluctuated between 2,000 and 3,000 since 1995.
 They reached a population plateau.
 Sea otters are “stuck in recovery” largely due to high death rates of prime-aged adults.

-Donations to the California Sea Otter Fund have supported research by CDFW scientists, who have discovered that up to 50% of sea otter mortality has been caused by diseases, parasitism and intoxications.
+Donations to the California Sea Otter Fund have supported research by CDFW scientists, who have discovered that a substantial proportion of sea otter mortality has been caused by diseases, parasites and toxins.
 In the last decade, connections to many of the things that make sea otters sick and kill them in the ocean have been related to human activities on land.
-The cumulative effects of various types of pollution are causing the premature deaths of otters that should live longer and produce more pups.
+The cumulative effects of various types of pollution are contributing to premature deaths of otters that should live longer and produce more pups.

 CDFW scientists have identified these causes thanks to past tax check-off donations to the Sea Otter Fund.
 If you contribute even a few dollars when you file your state income tax return, you will help make more of this research possible and – we all hope – find ways to help these iconic creatures return to their historic numbers.